 You might think that great brands have inherent staying power.
 Coca-Cola® is a classic with its scripted font and red can.
 McDonald’s®, with its signature Golden Arches, is one of the most recognized brands in the world.
 But Coca-Cola red and the McDonald’s arches are just the constant outward symbols of otherwise highly evolutionary companies.
-Coke and McDonald’s know that in order to maintain their competitive position they must, above all, maintain their brands.
+Coke and McDonald’s know that in order to maintain their competitive position, they must, above all, know how to maintain their brands.

-Think of maintaining your brand like maintaining a home.
-At a basic level, you have the daily drudgery of sweeping and lawn mowing, cleaning the furnace, and changing the batteries in the smoke detector.
-That’s the day-to-day management you give your brand.
-That’s communicating your message to employees and delivering on your brand promise.
+Think of maintaining a brand like maintaining a home.
+At a basic level, you have the daily drudgery of sweeping, lawn mowing, cleaning the furnace and changing the batteries in the smoke detector.
+These tasks are similar to the day-to-day management you should give your brand, including communicating your message to employees and delivering on your brand promise.

-But in order to retain their value, both your home and your brand need a lot more than sweeping and mowing.
+To retain their value, both your home and your brand need a lot more than sweeping and mowing.
 A home should be attractive and inviting, just like a brand needs good visibility.
 Both need occasional renovations, and both benefit from a strong circle of family and friends.
-Care for your brand as you care for your home, and you won’t just keep up with the Joneses, you’ll keep ahead of them.
+Care for your brand as you care for your home, and you won’t just keep up with the Joneses.
+You’ll keep ahead of them.

-homeowner’s (I mean) business owner’s guide to brand maintenance:
+homeowner’s business owner’s guide to maintaining your brand.

-Any home owner is going to pay attention to cosmetic work like painting, planting flowers, and hanging pictures.
-Consider that advertising.
+Any homeowner is going to pay attention to cosmetic work like painting, planting flowers and hanging pictures.
+Consider advertising to be a type of cosmetic work for your brand.
 You want your home to look welcoming and inviting, and you want people to take notice.
-The same goes for maintaining a brand.
+The same goes for brand maintenance.
 Part of maintaining relevancy in people’s lives is simply being visible and present.

-There’s an old saying that goes, “The person who saves money by not advertising is like the man who stops the clock to save time.”
+There’s an old saying that says, “The person who saves money by not advertising is like the man who stops the clock to save time.”

-The first rule of business – and commonly the toughest one for owners to swallow – is you have to spend money to make money.
-Wise business owners obviously want to keep expenses low.
-In general, that’s a great idea: businesses should seek ways to save their pennies.
-When you’re trying to attract customers, however, you have to be willing to make an investment in your brand.
+The first rule of how to maintain your brand—and commonly the toughest one for owners to swallow—is you have to spend money to make money.
+Wise business owners want to keep expenses low.
+In general, that’s a great idea: Businesses should seek ways to save their pennies.
+When you’re trying to attract customers, however, you must be willing to invest in your brand.
 Rarely does a brand grow without any promotion.
-People need to hear about your company – again and again.
+People need to hear about your company—again and again.
 If you’re a coffee shop, maybe they’ll stop in twice a week.
-If you’re a heating and air conditioning company, it might take three years before potential customers will need your help.
+If you’re a heating and air conditioning company, it might take three years before potential customers need your help.
 But when their furnaces break down, you want them to think of your company first.

-Always remember the sea of brand messaging people wade through every day is immense.
+Always remember that the sea of brand messaging that people wade through daily is immense.
 No matter where you turn, you can’t avoid seeing some type of advertising plea.
 When was the last time you used a public bathroom without seeing advertising?
 Brand messages are everywhere!
 So when you join the plea for customers, you have to stand apart.

 Last year, Liberty Tax Service® put employees in Statue of Liberty and Uncle Sam costumes at busy intersections.
 They waved and handed out imprinted foam crowns throughout the United States during tax season.
-Paying taxes only comes around once a year, so in the midst of billboards, publication ads, and TV commercials promoting tax accountants, this company found a creative – and cost-effective – approach to getting much-needed attention in a memorable way.
+Paying taxes only comes around once a year, so amid billboards, publication ads, and TV commercials promoting tax accountants, this company found a creative – and cost-effective – approach to getting much-needed attention in a memorable way.
 And it must be working.
-The company went from 28th in 2004 to 10th best franchise to own in 2006, according to Entrepreneur Magazine.
+According to Entrepreneur Magazine, the company went from 28th in 2004 to 10th best franchise to own in 2006.

 Renovate & Update

-Watch any of those new real estate shows on television?
-If you do, you know that in order to get the most value for a house, it needs to have modern updates.
+Watch any of those real estate shows on television?
+If you do, you know that it needs to have modern updates to get the most value for a house.
 Shag carpet is out, hardwood floors are in.
-Pitch the laminate countertops and lay down granite.
-That’s just like keeping tabs on the business marketplace and finding out what your customers want and adapting to those needs.
+Ditch the laminate countertops and lay down granite.
+Similarly, brands should keep tabs on the business marketplace to find out what their customers want and adapt to those needs.

-Critical to any brand strategy is keen self awareness.
+Critical to any brand strategy is keen self-awareness.
 Companies are all over this when they launch a new brand.
 They do their market research, look into consumer demand, and find a competitive niche.
 But that’s not where branding ends.
-Branding is an ongoing process.
-If you’re any good, your competitors are watching you, and they are following you.
-So what makes you different in 1998, is very likely status quo in 2006.
-Consumer demands and expectations change too, and you need to stay abreast of that.
+Maintaining a brand is an ongoing process.
+If you’re any good, your competitors are watching you and following you.
+So what makes you different in 1998 is likely the status quo in 2006.
+Consumer demands and expectations change too, and you must stay abreast of that.

 How do you know if your brand isn’t being maintained the way it should be?
-You look for indicators like product sales.
+Look for indicators like product sales.
 Maybe you read what bloggers are saying about your company.
-You conduct focus groups or surveys and try to find out how customers perceive your brand.
+You conduct focus groups or surveys to determine how customers perceive your brand.
 This is a regular, ongoing task, not a once-every-20-years kind of thing.

 Take something as sober and staid as investment banking.
 In 2005, financial services powerhouse Charles Schwab Co. launched an irreverent new campaign and invited investors to “Talk to Chuck™.”
-The bold strategy seemed more than a little incongruous with the retiring boomer investor set, but the payoff was nearly immediate.
-After a six-month test in Houston, Denver and Chicago, all three markets saw a lift in new accounts and net new assets, as well as significant increases in unaided consumer awareness of Schwab in general.
+The bold strategy seemed more than a little incongruous with the retiring Baby Boomer investor set, but the payoff was nearly immediate.
+After a six-month test in Houston, Denver and Chicago, all three markets saw a lift in new accounts and net new assets and significant increases in unaided consumer awareness of Schwab in general.

-The strategy at work here is that Schwab did not change its brand philosophies for momentary market dominance.
-Rather, the company promoted an emphasis on personal relationships that had always been at the core of its business model.
+The strategy here is that Schwab did not change its brand philosophies for momentary market dominance.
+Instead, the company emphasized personal relationships that had always been at the core of its business model.
 What’s more, the company implemented the branding strategy at every point of customer contact from its adverting campaign, to its Web site, to on-site signage.

 McDonald’s is another famous brand evolver.
 Faced with mounting consumer revolt against trans fat, childhood obesity, and calorie-pushing marketing campaigns, McDonald’s retooled.
-The kid-focused commercials have all but disappeared in favor of ads featuring chic, urbanites who patronize McDonald’s for salads, health-conscious wraps, and wireless internet service.
+The kid-focused commercials have all but disappeared in favor of ads featuring chic urbanites who patronize McDonald’s for salads, health-conscious sandwiches, and wireless internet service.
 Visit McDonald’s Website and you’ll see consistent messages on fitness and a balanced lifestyle.
-All the McDonald’s favorites are still there—the Big Mac® and the Chicken McNuggets®—but those high calorie staples are taking back stage for a while.
+All the McDonald’s favorites are still there—the Big Mac® and the Chicken McNuggets®—but those high-calorie staples are taking backstage for a while.

-Listen to what your customers and potential customers say about your brand.
+Listen to what your customers and potential customers say about your business to know how to maintain your brand.
 Watch for changes in the target audience.
-If a younger, hipper crowd starts smoking cigars, adjust your advertising
+If a younger, hipper crowd starts smoking cigars, adjust your advertising.

 Realtors know that period details make a difference.
 They weep in agony when classic features such as claw foot tubs or art deco lamps are removed in favor of contemporary alternatives.
 Sometimes change isn’t all it’s cracked up to be.
 The challenge here is knowing when to change and when to stay the same.

-First, your business practices must be consistent with your brand message, and this really gets back to day-to-day brand management.
-You can’t brand yourself as a cold-weather plant specialist and then go around recommending delicate tropicals.
+First, your business practices must be consistent with your brand message, and this gets back to day-to-day brand management.
+You can’t brand yourself as a cold-weather plant specialist and recommend delicate tropicals.
 A custom art gallery wouldn’t dare offer reproductions.
 Taco Bell® can’t start carrying burgers or buns.
 People would get confused.
 They wouldn’t trust you to deliver on your promise, and they’d take their business elsewhere.

 To create consistency, look at the full scope of your organization from your employees, to your facility, to your marketing collateral.
 Above all, your employees must buy into your brand promise and deliver on it every day.
 Your customer service representatives must be ambassadors of your brand.
 Communicate your values and engage in dialogue with your employees.
 The folks on your front lines will be the best ones to tell how the customer experience could be improved.

-Second, you need to keep your marketing message on point.
-Year after year after year.
-You’re brand is going to get boring . . . to you.
-After three years of developing, launching, evaluating, and honing a message, you are going to be sick to death of it.
-Follow the advice given to any angst ridden teenager, and “just deal with it.”
+Second, you need to keep your marketing message on point year after year after year.
+Your brand is going to get boring—to you.
+After three years of developing, launching, evaluating and honing a message, you are going to be sick to death of it.
+Follow the advice given to any angst-ridden teenager and “just deal with it.”
 Stay the course.
 Your customers may be just beginning to catch on.

 Once your brand is established, it has what marketers call brand equity.
-That is, customers understand it and relate to it.
-Unfortunately, there can be a fine line between leveraging brand equity and maintaining relevancy.
+That means customers understand and relate to it.
+Unfortunately, there can be a fine line between leveraging brand equity and maintaining your brand’s relevancy.
 Too often, marketing managers develop attention deficit disorder.
-They are too close to the campaign, they get bored with it, and they start tinkering.
-Other times, mangers are desperate to fill all niches, meet all needs, and be everything to everyone.
+They are too close to the campaign, they get bored with it and they start tinkering.
+Other times, managers are desperate to fill all niches, meet all needs and be everything to everyone.
 They think, “If I just broaden my scope this much further, look at the extra business I can get.”
 Again, customers get confused.
 You’ve destroyed your differentiation.

 Consistency takes a lot of discipline, but the best brands do it well.
 Remember, after all these years, John Deere tractors are still green.